Quantum feature-map learning with reduced resource overhead: Abstract

 \section{Abstract}

 Current quantum computers require algorithms that use limited resources economically.
-In quantum machine learning, success hinges on quantum feature maps, which embed classical data into the state space of qubits.
+In quantum machine learning, success hinges on quantum feature-maps, which embed classical data into the state space of qubits.
 We introduce Quantum Feature-Map Learning via Analytic Iterative Reconstructions (Q-FLAIR), an algorithm that reduces quantum resource overhead in iterative feature-map circuit construction.
 It shifts workloads to a classical computer via partial analytic reconstructions of the quantum model, using only a few evaluations.
 For each probed gate addition to the ansatz, the simultaneous selection and optimization of the data feature and weight parameter is then entirely classical.
 Integrated into quantum neural network and quantum kernel support vector classifiers, Q-FLAIR shows state-of-the-art benchmark performance.
 Since resource overhead decouples from feature dimension, we train a quantum model on a real IBM device in only four hours, surpassing \SI{90}{\percent} accuracy on the full-resolution MNIST dataset (784 features, digits 3 vs 5).
 Such results were previously unattainable, as the feature dimension prohibitively drives hardware demands for fixed and search costs for adaptive ansätze.
+Furthermore, Q-FLAIR demonstrates de-quantization robustness against direct classical modeling, satisfying a benchmark rare in the literature and a necessary condition for potential quantum advantage.
 By rethinking feature-map learning beyond black-box optimization, this work takes a concrete step toward enabling quantum machine learning for real-world problems and near-term quantum computers.